centreon/centreon-documentation/versioned_docs/version-23.04/integrations/data-analytics/sc-warp10.md

 | port      | number | yyyyy            |
 | token     | string | xxxxxxxxxxxxxxx  |
 | max\_size | number | 100              |

-you also need to install lua-curl library on your centreon central server `luarocks install lua-curl`